-Mischief by injury to works of irrigation or by wrongfully diverting water
+Mischief by injury to works of irrigation or by wrongfully diverting water shall be punished with imprisonment for a term not exceeding 5 years and whipping with not less than 4 strokes.

-430. Whoever commits mischief by doing any act which causes, or which he knows to be likely to cause, a dimunition of the supply of water for agricultural purposes, or for food or drink for human beings, or for animals which are property, or for cleanliness, or for carrying on any manufacture, shall be punished with imprisonment of either description for a term which may extend to 5 years, or with fine, or with both.
+- 430. Whoever commits mischief by doing any act which causes, or which he knows to be likely to cause, a dimunition of the supply of water for

+- (a) agricultural purposes;

+- (b) food or drink for human beings;

+- (c) animals which are property;

+- (d) cleanliness; or

+- (e) carrying on any manufacturer,